Group-extensive embeddings into Fra\"iss\'e structures and stationary weak independence relations: Introduction

 \section{Introduction}

 Recall that a structure $M$ is \emph{ultrahomogeneous} if each isomorphism between finitely generated substructures of $M$ extends to an automorphism of $M$.
 We call a countably infinite ultrahomogeneous structure $M$ a \emph{\Fr structure} (see \cite{Mac11}, \cite{Hod93} for background).
-In this paper we investigate the following two notions.
+In this paper, we investigate the following two notions for \Fr structures $M$.

-\begin{itemize} \item \textbf{Extensive embeddings.} Let $M$ be a \Fr structure.
-For $f : A \to M$ an embedding, we say that $f$ is \emph{extensive} if there exists a group embedding $\theta : \Aut(f(A)) \to \Aut(M)$ such that $g \sub \theta(g)$ for all $g \in \Aut(f(A))$: informally, each automorphism of the image of $A$ extends to an automorphism of $M$ in a manner that preserves group composition.
-Define the \emph{$\omega$-age} of $M$, written $\Ao(M)$, to be the class of structures which are embeddable into $M$ (we permit infinite structures).
-If each $A \in \Ao(M)$ admits an extensive embedding into $M$, we say that $\Ao(M)$ is \emph{extensible}. \item \textbf{Stationary weak independence relations (SWIRs).} These generalise the well-known notion of stationary independence relation (SIR) by dropping the assumption of symmetry.
+\begin{itemize} \item \textbf{Group-extensive embeddings.} We say that an embedding $f : A \to M$ is \emph{group-extensive} if there is a group embedding $\theta : \Aut(f(A)) \to \Aut(M)$ with $g \sub \theta(g)$ for all $g \in \Aut(f(A))$ (informally, each automorphism of the image of $A$ extends to an automorphism of $M$ in a manner that preserves group composition).
+Define the \emph{$\omega$-age} of $M$, written $\Ao(M)$, to be the class of structures which embed into $M$ (we permit infinite structures).
+If each $A \in \Ao(M)$ admits an group-extensive embedding into $M$, we say that $\Ao(M)$ is \emph{group-extensible}. \item \textbf{Stationary weak independence relations (SWIRs).} These generalise the well-known notion of stationary independence relation (SIR) by dropping the assumption of symmetry.
 A \emph{stationary weak independence relation} is a ternary relation $\ind$ on the set of finitely generated substructures of a \Fr structure $M$, written as $B \ind_A C$ for $A, B, C \fg M$, which satisfies certain axioms: automorphism-invariance, stationarity, existence and monotonicity. \end{itemize}